-- 8.5 If we were to move to formula rent in one go next April this would mean an average increase of around £10.96.
-Although this would generate most additional income in business terms such a move though would have a significant effect on those tenants not in receipt of benefit and would also mean that we would lose some housing benefit subsidy.
-The government imposes a cap on how quickly landlords, such as ourselves, can implement the 'catch up' to formula rent and any increase beyond the cap means that government will not pay housing benefit for that element of the increase. - 8.6 One option in terms of limiting the effect of the increase would be have a flat rate percentage increase in rent with an actual cash cap.
-Therefore it may be possible to have a rent policy that seeks to move all rent to formula within four years and that the initial percentage catch-up target is at 6% in year one and 2% per annum in the subsequent three years but to limit the actual cash increase at an agreed amount for individual households. - 8.7 If rents caught up to formula at this rate next year's rent could be cash limited at say £7 per week.
-However under this scenario there would still be some loss of housing benefit subsidy. - 8.8 Another option would be to apply the formula increase and hold the increase at the capping level which would see the average rent rise by £5.95 a week. - 8.9 A number of alternative models could be explored to seek to minimise the effect on individual households. - 8.10 The table below summarises the potential rent models and their effect on income and the average weekly rent.
-This table is based on those properties that have not yet moved to the formula rent through being re-let this year.
+- 8.5 If we were to move to formula rent in one go next April this would mean an average increase of around £10.67. - 8.6 A possible way forward in terms of limiting the effect of the increase would be have a flat rate percentage increase in rent with an actual cash cap.
+Therefore it may be possible to have a rent policy that seeks to move all rent to formula within four years and that the initial percentage catch-up target is at 6% in year one and 2% per annum in the subsequent three years but to limit the actual cash increase at an agreed amount for individual households. - 8.7 If rents caught up to formula at this rate next year's rent could be cash limited at say £7 per week. - 8.8 There is though a cap ceiling within the annual formula which if we go beyond there may be a reduction in housing benefit subsidy, although this would not be the full amount by which the cap was exceeded.
+More work is needed on estimating the reduction in subsidy in these circumstances. - 8.9 Another option would be to apply the formula increase and hold the increase at the capping level which would see the average rent rise by £5.70 a week. - 8.10 A number of alternative models could be explored to seek to minimise the effect on individual households.